-5.10 Disciplinary Committee

-- (a) The Disciplinary Committee shall perform, as delegate of the Board, the activities described in By-Law 5.1(g). - (b) A Disciplinary Committee shall be appointed on a case by case basis (with the consent of the nominees in each case) by the ICM in conjunction with the Chair National Disciplinary Panel from persons who are National Disciplinary Panel members, at least two (2) of whom shall (if applicable) be appointees of the relevant Division (if any) to which the Member concerned is attached.
-The quorum for a Disciplinary Committee hearing and Determination shall be three (3) persons comprising one member of the National Chair Panel (who shall chair proceedings) plus two members of the National Disciplinary Panel. - (c) The National Disciplinary Panel shall at all times comprise at least five (5) persons but no more than ten (10) plus the product of four (4) and the number of Divisions from time to time.
-Persons appointed to the National Disciplinary Panel shall hold office (subject to reappointment) for a period of two (2) years.
-The National Disciplinary Panel shall comprise persons from time to time:

-- (i) being Members or non-Members; - (ii) appointed by the Board upon the recommendation of each Divisional Council, which may each recommend two (2) Members and two (2) non-Members for appointment to the National Disciplinary Panel from time to time; and - (iii) otherwise appointed by the Board as possessing, in the opinion of the Board, skills complementary to the other members of the National Disciplinary Panel. - (d) The Board shall from time to time appoint a person being a Member to act as Chair of the National Disciplinary Panel.
-Such appointee shall hold office (subject to re-appointment) for a period being the lesser of two (2) years from the date of their appointment as Chair or as a member of the National Disciplinary Panel.
-The duties of the Chair shall include: - (i) in conjunction with the ICM, appointing hearings and nominating members of the National Disciplinary Panel to hear and Determine Complaints; - (ii) providing to the Board an annual report of the activities of the National Disciplinary Panel; - (iii) serving as a member of the National Chair Panel; - (iv) serving as Chair of the Professional Conduct Reporting committee; and - (v) such other duties from time to time resolved by the Board. - (e) Members of the National Disciplinary Panel (including the Chair) shall be remunerated at the rates from time resolved by the Board. - (f) A Disciplinary Committee may at any time commission by sub-delegation to an ICM the whole or any part of the Disciplinary Procedures in respect of a Complaint. - (g) A Disciplinary Committee shall deal expeditiously with any Complaint referred to it by making a Determination after reviewing a report on the matter and presiding over a hearing upon notice to the Member concerned.
+- (b) A Disciplinary Committee shall be appointed on a case by case basis (with the consent of the nominees in each case) by the MPC or an ICM in conjunction with the Chair of the National Chair Panel from persons who are National Disciplinary Panel members, at least two (2) of whom shall (if applicable) be appointees of the relevant Division (if any) to which the Member concerned is attached. - (c) The quorum for a Disciplinary Committee hearing and Determination shall be three (3) persons comprising one member of the National Chair Panel (who shall chair proceedings) plus two members of the National Disciplinary Panel. - (d) A Disciplinary Committee shall deal expeditiously with any Complaint referred to it by making a Determination after reviewing a report on the matter and presiding over a hearing upon notice to the Member concerned. - 5.11 National Disciplinary Panel - (a) The National Disciplinary Panel shall comprise persons from time to time being Members or non-Members appointed by the Board as possessing, in the opinion of the Board, skills complementary to the other members of the National Disciplinary Panel and shall at all times comprise at least five (5) persons but no more than ten (10) plus the product of five (5) and the number of Divisions from time to time.
+Persons appointed to the National Disciplinary Panel (including the Chair) shall hold office (subject to re-appointment) for a period of two (2) years. - (b) Members of the National Disciplinary Panel (including the Chair) shall be remunerated at the rates from time to time resolved by the Board. - 5.12 National Chair Panel - (a) The National Chair Panel shall at all times comprise at least three (3) but no more than ten (10) persons from time to time appointed by the Board from Members who have been appointed to the National Disciplinary Panel.
+Persons appointed to the National Chair Panel shall hold office (subject to re-appointment) for a period of two (2) years. - (b) The Board may from time to time appoint a person, being a Member, to act as Chair of the National Chair Panel and Chair of the National Disciplinary Panel. - (c) The duties of Chair shall include: - (i) in conjunction with the MPC, determining the tribunal dates and nominating members of the National Disciplinary Panel to hear and determine Complaints; - (ii) providing to the Board an annual report of the activities of the National Disciplinary Panel; and - (iii) such other duties from time to time resolved by the Board. - (d) The duties of members of the National Chair Panel may include: - (i) acting as an OPT (except in the case of a conflict of interest); - acting as Chair of a Disciplinary Committee (except in the case of a conflict of interest); - (iii) acting as Chair of each Appeals Committee (except in the case of a conflict of interest); and - (iv) such other duties as may from time to time be resolved by the Board. - (e) Members of the National Chair Panel (including the Chair, if any) shall be remunerated at the rates from time to time resolved by the Board.

-5.11 National Chair Panel

-- (a) The National Chair Panel shall at all times comprise at least three (3) but no more than ten (10) persons from time to time appointed by the Board including the person from time to time holding office of Chair of the National Disciplinary Panel.
-Persons appointed to the National Chair Panel shall hold office (subject to re-appointment) for a period of two (2) years. - (b) The Board may from time to time appoint a person being a Member to act as Chair of the National Chair Panel.
-Such appointee shall hold office (subject to re-appointment) for a period being the lesser of two (2) years from the date of their appointment as Chair or as a member of the National Chair Panel.
-The duties of Chair shall include: - (i) acting as Chair of each Appeals Committee (except in the case of a conflict of interest); and - (ii) such other duties from time to time resolved by the Board. - (c) Members of the National Chair Panel (including the Chair, if any) shall be remunerated at the rates from time resolved by the Board.

-5.12 Appeals Committee
+5.13 Appeals Committee